How to generate UUIDs in TypeScript

 16f2e8d7-6d03-45c5-9aa2-9d20f1651de1

-The uuid package is another option for generating UUIDs in Typescript.
-This package provides several different functions for generating UUIDs, including Version 1, Version 4, and Version 5 UUIDs.
+The uuid package is another option for generating UUID in Typescript.
+This package provides several different functions for generating UUID, including Version 1, Version 4, and Version 5 UUID.
 To use the uuid package, you will need to install it first.
 You can do this using npm:

 npm install uuid